 It is your right:

-- To get information about RMHP and its services, doctors and health care providers in a way that you can easily understand
+- To get information about RMHP and its services, doctors, and health care providers and to get information about your rights and responsibilities

 - To be treated with respect and with recognition of your dignity and right to privacy